ygemici/osz/docs/howto1-testing.md

 privileged mode.
 We can see that the user mode code starts at 0x200000, and it's stack is right beneath it.

-By stepping through, you'll find yourself on the [.text.user](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/user.S) segment of core.
+By stepping through the instruction, you'll find yourself on the [.text.user](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/user.S) segment of core.
 This code will iterate through detected devices by calling their _init() method.

 Enabling Multitask